rchandra20/rchandra20/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- ☁️ &nbsp; Software developer and AWS cloud builder
+- ☁️ &nbsp; AWS Cloud Builder
 - 🎓 &nbsp; B.S.E. in CS from University of Michigan
 - 💼 &nbsp; Assoc.
 Solutions Architect at AWS